 Chinese Herbal Medicine

-Disease Prevention and Chinese Medicine
+Herbs Used for Disease Prevention and Chinese Medicine

 There is allot of talk about preventative medicine, preventative health care, and healthy aging; when it comes right down to it, most Western practitioner are unaware of the benefits of Tonic Herbs.
 The Chinese were contemplating the affects of aging some 3,000+ years ago, and began to utilize Tonic Herbs as preventative medicine and to reverse disease processes.